rabbitmq/rabbitmq-server/deps/rabbitmq_prometheus/README.md

 ## Project Maturity

-This plugin is reasonably mature and will ship in the RabbitMQ distribution as of `3.8.0`.
+This plugin is new and relatively immature.
+It shipped in the RabbitMQ distribution starting with `3.8.0`.

 ## Documentation